 Pluralsight is a Utah based company founded in 2004 as a classroom training company that involved sending an instructor to a business or training event.
 They realised online training at scale was the future and in 2007 decided to concentrate in online training.
 It’s grown rapidly and is up to 600 author trainers with 4000 course and 750,000 subscribers.

 The site has a generally dark theme with white and light grey text on a black and dark brown background and uses orange as an indicator on graphics.
-The iOS and Android apps follow a similar stylistic conventions with some slight changes to reflect their platform.
+The iOS and Android apps follow similar stylistic conventions with some slight changes to reflect their platform.

 The site is broken down in to five separate sections.
 Browsing – which is exactly what you’d expect.
 Paths that takes numerous courses often from the same trainer and stitches them together to make a more cohesive whole often taking you from a very basic understanding of a topic to a far more in depth one.
 Mentors which let you talk to an expert on the topic you’re studying one to one.
 Playlists which let you queue up numerous courses yourself and bookmarks that lets you remember individual courses.

-Once you start a course the window breaks down to three sections – the main window what shows the video, controls along the bottom and chapters on the right hand side.
+Once you start a course the window breaks down to three sections – the main window what shows the video, controls along the bottom and chapters on the right-hand side.
 As well as mouse control there are keyboard shortcuts to control playback and there are options for playing up to double speed and close captioning.
 The site remembers where you are in a course and individual video and syncs between devices – although I found it took quite a while to transfer from the web access to the Android client.

 - Target audience: IT professionals wanting to build their knowledge or certify in a particular area.

 The Pluralsight membership doesn’t appear at first look to be a cheaper option and many casual users will find it outside of their price bracket.
-It does compare very favorably to taking classes and other online learning options and is considerably more interactive than books.
+It does compare very favourably to taking classes and other online learning options and is considerably more interactive than books.
 If you are only after a single thing it is expensive but if you’re looking to get a longer subscription and you actively make its use part of your daily routine it becomes far more viable.
 Many courses do need your full attention and access to a computer but I found good success in downloading several to my phone and watching them at the gym.

 Pluralsight offers a free trial which is worth taking up if you’re unsure about it – and if you need to learn or brush up one specific thing might offer enough time.
 They also have several free courses aimed at parents trying to teach their children which cover subjects like Scratch and basic HTML.